 Flexibility & Support

-The unpredictability of 2020 has been a challenge for every business.
+The unpredictability of 2020 was a challenge for most businesses.
 Like many of us, the team at Le Patissier sometimes didn’t know what to expect.
 A 2-van fleet had turned to a 3-van fleet running close to capacity, but once restrictions were lifted, would they reduce to 2 again?

 At SmartRoutes, we appreciate that the landscape is rapidly changing by the day.
 We’ve learned as much about ourselves as any other this year and we appreciate that it can be stressful to alter your business operations.
 That’s why we provide full support and flexibility to scale and to each of our clients at every stage in their journey with us.